GaloisInc/mctrace/docs/README-release.md

     {"write_count":7,"write_elapsed":1257,"write_ts":1681222607714812555}

-- Note that `2>&1 >/dev/null` has the effect of piping the standard error to the next command, while suppressing the standard output of the command.
-This is not required for a simple program like this, but is convenient when instrumenting programs that also produce standard output.
+- Note that `2>&1 >/dev/null` has the effect of piping the standard error to the next command while suppressing the standard output of the command.
+We do this because the PowerPC platform API implementation writes `send()` data to `stderr` and we need that data to be piped to the extractor script.

 - The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example it can produce